jenimech/demo-rails8/README.md

 * Rails version: 8.0.0

+* Database:
-* Database: Post and Comment
+  Tables: Post and Comment

 Demo to test some rails features: